atsmacode/aye-poker/documentation/TASKS.md

 14. Use Vue Composition API
 15. After allowing null returns from Model, I allowed various $stack params to be ?int, which might be odd in some cases.
 Where would a player not have a stack?
 16. Separate general DAL methods from Model classes
+    * 07/04/2025 Done, could put all queries into repos and call that from Models
+17. Facade Accessor for Models
+18. Use Enums instead of constants for Cards, Actions etc

 # Features